axionjs/axionsjs-mcp-server/REGISTRY-REFACTORING.md

-# AxionsJS MCP v2.1 Refactoring Summary
+# AxionJS MCP v2.1 Refactoring Summary

 ## Overview

-This document summarizes the comprehensive refactoring of the AxionsJS MCP server to perfectly align with the actual AxionsJS registry.json structure as implemented on the official AxionsJS website.
+This document summarizes the comprehensive refactoring of the AxionJS MCP server to perfectly align with the actual AxionJS registry.json structure as implemented on the official AxionJS website.

 ## Registry Structure Analysis